kargnas/laravel-ai-translator/README.md

 This will create a `config/ai-translator.php` file where you can modify the following settings:

-- `source_locale`: Change this to your default language in the Laravel project.
-The package will translate from this language.

 - `source_directory`: If you use a different directory for language files instead of the default `lang` directory, you can specify it here.

-- `chunk_size`: Set the number of strings to be translated in a single AI request.
-Higher values can significantly reduce API costs but may impact translation quality for very large chunks.
-Default is 10.

 - `ai`: Configure the AI provider, model, and API key here.
 Here are our recommendation for the best models: